expfactory/expfactory/README.md

 ## Experiment Library
 The experiments themselves are now maintained under [expfactory-experiments](https://www.github.com/expfactory-experiments), official submissions to be found by expfactory can be added to the [library](https://www.github.com/expfactory/library) (under development) to be tested that they meet minimum requirements.

-More documentation will be written as the codebase is developed.
-For now, you can preview legacy [experiments](http://expfactory.github.io/table.html) that will be ported to this updated version, and preview our [documentation base](docs) provided with this repository.
+The documentation and codebase are under development!
+For now, you can preview legacy [experiments](http://expfactory.github.io/table.html) that will be ported to this updated version, and preview our [documentation base](https://expfactory.github.io/expfactory) provided with this repository.
 This code base is under development, so it might even be the case that not all files are added yet!
 Stay tuned.